 Do not smoke inside your house, car, or anywhere near your baby.
 Exposure to tobacco smoke increases the risk of RSV illness.
 Additionally, try to keep young children away from your baby.
-RSV is very common among young children and easily spreads from child to child.
-Finally, common household cleaners can keep the virus, which can also live for up to 5 hours on countertops and for several hours on used tissues, from spreading.
+RSV is very common among young children, and it easily spreads from child to child.
+Finally, RSV can live for up to 5 hours on countertops and for several hours on used tissues.
+Common household cleaners can keep the virus from spreading.

 About Karen Chilton, MD